Septic, Productivity, Operations, Technician Tips

 • Value your employees (your company’s #1 asset!)

-Septic companies succeed by building a strong company foundation with a fully developed organizational chart and operating manuals.
-Create clear job descriptions and expectations for every position, provide extensive training to set up every employee for success, and use performance pay as an incentive to help septic tank workers grow with your business.
+When hiring, create clear job descriptions and expectations for every position and provide extensive training to set up every employee for success.
+Use performance pay as an incentive to help septic tank workers grow with your business.

 Some septic pumping companies also offer hiring bonuses to new employees or give current employees a bonus for referring a new hire.
 The average hourly rate for septic workers is $19 per hour, but those with commercial driver’s licenses (CDL) could earn more.